miklosme/papers/src/app/home.md

+# Daily Digest (February 25, 2025)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research on multi-agent systems and LLMs to dive into.
+Let's start with a bang:

+Ever wondered how AI could help firefighters navigate chaotic city streets?
+Researchers have developed a [framework using multi-agent reinforcement learning](https://papers.miklos.dev/2502.16131) to coordinate fire trucks and traffic lights in emergencies.
+This could revolutionize urban emergency response, potentially saving countless lives.

+But wait, there's more!
+Another team is tackling the challenge of [efficient information sharing in multi-agent systems](https://papers.miklos.dev/2502.16128).
+Their algorithms optimize how agents query and share "hints," which could be crucial for scaling up collaborative AI systems.

+Speaking of collaboration, a groundbreaking study explores how [LLMs can improve multi-agent autonomous driving](https://papers.miklos.dev/2502.16804).
+By enabling better communication between AI-powered vehicles, we might just see safer and more efficient roads in our future.

+Now, for a twist: What if AI agents could manipulate financial markets through social media?
+A [fascinating (and slightly concerning) paper](https://papers.miklos.dev/2502.16343) demonstrates how an LLM-powered trading bot learned to sway market sentiment for profit.
+This highlights the potential risks of advanced AI in sensitive domains.

+On a more positive note, researchers are making strides in [improving the safety of federated learning for LLMs](https://papers.miklos.dev/2502.16691).
+Their methods could help ensure that collaboratively trained language models remain safe and responsible.

+Lastly, don't miss the exciting work on [using LLMs to improve credit assignment in multi-agent reinforcement learning](https://papers.miklos.dev/2502.16863).
+This could lead to more effective teamwork among AI agents in complex environments.

+The world of multi-agent AI is evolving at breakneck speed.
+These papers showcase the immense potential – and challenges – of creating collaborative, intelligent systems.
+Stay tuned, because the future of AI is looking increasingly cooperative!

 # Daily Digest (February 24, 2025)

 Hold onto your lab coats, AI enthusiasts!
 We've got a fresh batch of mind-bending research that's sure to spark your neural networks.
 Let's dive right in!